 Edwards, who’s being held at the county jail on $30,000 bond, also has a heroin possession case pending in Collier’s court.

-In Medina and Summit counties, she was convicted of heroin possession in 2012 and theft from the elderly in 2008.
-In 2000, she was charged but not convicted of heroin possession.
+In Medina and Summit counties, Edwards was convicted of heroin possession in 2000 and 2012, misuse of credit cards in 2009 and theft from the elderly in 2008 and 2009.

 Her heroin possession trial is scheduled for Sept.
 23.